DeepankarSinha/Card-Holder/README.md

-## A simple application to store and fetch data for cards and card holders(customers).
+## A simple application to store and fetch data for cards and card holders(customers)

+This project follows controller-service-repository pattern and practices SOLID principle as close as possible.

 ### **Pre Requisites**
 To build the application locally you will need the following things